-- 1.To make them acquaint with the emergence of major literary genres. - 2.
+- 1. To make them acquaint with the emergence of major literary genres. - 2.
 To create in them a critical acumen with reference to the canonical writers and their texts.

-CO Upon completion of this course the students will be able PSOs CL to: Addressed CO-1 gain an exacting knowledge of the literary history of England.
-PSO - 2 U CO-2 comprehend the socio-political events that shaped literature PSO - 2 U in this period CO-3 recognise and appreciate the contributions made by major PSO - 2 U literary writers.
-CO-4 Situate an author in his/her literary period.
-PSO - 2 Ap CO-5 prepare themselves for professional exams at the National PSO - 1 Ap level (SET,NET) and International level (subject GRE exam)
+CO Upon completion of this course the students will be able to: PSOs CL Addressed CO- gain an exacting knowledge of the literary history of England.
+PSO - 2 U 1 CO- comprehend the socio-political events that shaped literature in PSO - 2 U 2 this period CO- recognise and appreciate the contributions made by major PSO - 2 U 3 literary writers.
+CO- Situate an author in his/her literary period.
+PSO - 2 Ap 4 CO- prepare themselves for professional exams at the National PSO - 1 Ap 5 level (SET,NET) and International level (subject GRE exam)